jazz-soft/JZZ-midi-Gear/jzz-midi-gear/README.md

 ## Retrieve your MIDI device model and manufacturer

-See the [**online demo**](https://jazz-soft.github.io/modules/gear/index.html) (requires a MIDI insreument connected to your computer).
+See the [**online demo**](https://jazz-soft.github.io/modules/gear/index.html) (requires a MIDI insrument connected to your computer).

 ## Links